 1. As provided in R.S.
-30:2022 and 2418, upon receipt of a permit application the department shall provide written notice on the subject matter to the parish governing authority and each municipality affected by the application.
+30:2022 and 2418, upon receipt of a permit application the administrative authority shall provide written notice on the subject matter to the parish governing authority and each municipality affected by the application.

-2. The department shall hold a public hearing within 60 days of submission of an application.
+2. The administrative authority shall hold a public hearing within 60 days of submission of an application.

-3. The applicant shall cause the notice of the hearing to be published in the official journal of the parish or municipality on two separate days preceding the hearing.
+3. The applicant shall publish the hearing notice in the official journal of the parish or municipality on two separate days preceding the hearing.
 The last day of publication of such notice shall be at least 10 days prior to the hearing.
-The applicant shall provide the department with proof of publication.
+The applicant shall provide the administrative authority with proof of publication.

-4. The applicant shall post a notice of the hearing, in prominent view of the public, for two weeks prior to the hearing, in the courthouse, government center, and all the libraries of the parish.
+4. The applicant shall post a notice of the hearing in prominent view of the public for two weeks prior to the hearing in the courthouse, government center, and all the libraries of the parish.